Images Depict Mature Plants

 Alocasia x amazonica 'Polly'

 Alocasia Polly plants can thrive especially well in home offices or living rooms.
 The white veining on dark green leaves is an iconic look that is hard to miss.
-The unique shape also inspired its common name, African Mask Plant.
+The unique shape also inspired its common name, Elephant Ear plant or African Mask Plant.

 Espoma Organic Potting Mix